Emotion Wheel – Identify and Understand Your Feelings

 What this emotion is

-A short, clear explanation of what this emotion is and what it’s about.
+A short, clear explanation of this state and what it’s about.

 neurology